College of Business > Faculty > A to Z listing of Faculty > Ted Heldring

 BS, Foreign Service/International Economics, Georgetown University, 1984

-Ted Heldring is an instructor in the Department of Finance at the Driehaus College of Business.
+Ted Heldring is an instructor in the Department of Finance & Real Estate at the Driehaus College of Business.
 At DePaul, Heldring teaches Introduction to Finance, Money and Banking and Commercial Banking.
 Heldring is an active member of the Banking & Capital Markets Academy Planning Committee.
 He was the winner of the 2019 Daniel Seiden Adjunct Teaching Award and serves on the board of directors for several privately held small businesses.